 - Handling Common Area Maintenance (CAM) Charges: Preparing a budget for CAM, such as parking lots, lobbies, and hallways, ensuring they are well-maintained and meet safety and aesthetic standards.
 They ensure that CAM charges comply with local laws, codes, and environmental regulations.

-Benefits of Commercial Property Management:
+Benefits of Commercial Property Management

 - Higher Rental Income Potential: Commercial properties support and retain high-quality tenants and often generate higher rents than residential properties, especially in prime locations.